As if writing a great speech isn’t enough of an achievement, guess what? Now you’ve got to read the thing out.

 8 – FESS UP WITH HUMOUR

 Losing your train of thought is not a sign of failure.
 Think of it like a conversation with a friend – if you draw a blank, it doesn’t matter, does it?
 This is precisely the same.
-Except it’s a conversation with fifty friends.
+Except it’s a conversation with a hundred-odd friends!

-As long as you brush off your lapse with confidence, then you’ll still look like a pro – maybe even a more likeable one.
-Much like comedians can get as much of a laugh acknowledging their joke didn’t go as planned – have a line to hand, e.g. ‘Oops – I’ve forgotten what I was about to say.
+As long as you brush off your lapse with confidence, then you’ll still look like a pro – maybe even a more likable one.
+Much like comedians can get as much of a laugh acknowledging their joke didn’t go as planned, have a line to hand, e.g. ‘Oops – I’ve forgotten what I was about to say.
 I hate it when that happens.
 Though my husband seems to like it.’